 Risk & Progress| A hub for essays that explore risk, human progress, and your potential.
 My mission is to educate, inspire, and invest in concepts that promote a better future.
 Subscriptions are free, paid subscribers gain access to the full archive, including the Pathways of Progress and Realize essay series.

-Previously, I explored some of the merits and drawbacks of patenting/intellectual property as a mechanism to incentivize innovation.
-When comparing patents with prizes, I arrived at the conclusion that patents, while highly imperfect, cannot be completely abolished and replaced with awards.
-That said, there is certainly room for improvement to the existing IP system.
-Here we look at some proposals for how we might rethink intellectual property and sharpen the blade of innovation for the 21st century.
+Previously, I explored some of the merits and drawbacks of patents and prizes to incentivize innovation.
+I arrived at the uncomfortable conclusion that patents, while highly imperfect, cannot be completely abolished and replaced with awards.
+That said, there is room for improvement to the existing IP system.
+Here we look at some novel proposals for how we might rethink intellectual property and sharpen the blade of innovation for the 21st century.

-To reiterate, economic theory holds that the free market will naturally underinvest in science and innovation.
-Our global “problem-solving machine” will undersupply new ideas because it’s cheaper and less risky to copy than it is to innovate.
+Economic theory holds that the free market will naturally underinvest in science and innovation.
+Our global “social supercomputer” will undersupply new ideas because it’s cheaper and less risky to copy than it is to innovate.
 Furthermore, basic research, which has no clear return on investment, is largely neglected.
-This is all because ideas are non-rivalrous.
+This is because ideas are non-rivalrous.
 My use of an idea doesn’t prevent anyone else from also using it.
 Thus, to give an idea marketable value, we must enclose it behind a metaphorical “fence.”
 In essence, we create artificial scarcity through what we call “intellectual property.”

-I won’t rehash the many problems with patents, but I do want to emphasize that the current IP system is of questionable utility and can prevent the efficient use of ideas.
+I won’t rehash the many problems with patents, but I want to emphasize that the current IP system can prevent the efficient use of ideas.
 Patents can give rise to what we previously explored as the “Tragedy of the Anticommons.”
-As you might recall, the Tragedy of the Commons occurs when shared “ownership” results in underinvestment and overuse of a resource.
-Its evil sister, on the other hand, where ownership is too “absolute” and divided, results in the underuse of a resource, in this case, an underuse of ideas.
+As you recall, the Tragedy of the Commons occurs when shared ownership results in underinvestment and overuse of a resource.
+On the other hand, the Tragedy of the Anticommons describes a circumstance where ownership is divided, resulting in the underuse of a resource, in this case, an underuse of ideas.
 A patent dispute between the Wright Brothers and Glen Curtis, for example, stymied aircraft technology in the US until the government intervened at the outset of World War 1.

-Some have made the case that we could abandon IP entirely.
-Indeed, during World War 1, under the 1917 Trading with the Enemy Act, US authorities confiscated all German-owned US patents and made them available for compulsory licensing.
-Counter to prevailing theory, the compulsory licensing scheme was associated with a ~20 percent increase in invention by affected German and American firms.
-That said, the scheme was a one-off event; should compulsory licensing have remained law, innovation likely would have been depressed.
+Some have suggested we could abandon IP entirely.
+During World War 1, under the 1917 Trading with the Enemy Act, US authorities confiscated all German-owned US patents and made them available for compulsory licensing.
+Researchers found that counter to prevailing theory, the compulsory licensing scheme was associated with a ~20 percent increase in innovation by affected German and American firms.
+That said, the scheme was a one-off wartime event; should compulsory licensing have remained law, innovation likely would have been depressed.

 Tabarrok concludes that the disconnect between theory and practice lies in the fact that, over time, we have become much more liberal in what allow to be patented.
 In times past, a tangible product had to be successfully demonstrated before a patent could be granted.
 Today, on the other hand, an intangible idea alone will suffice, and these ideas can be frustratingly broad.
-He points to the infamous “E-data” patent that was granted in 1983, which covered everything from downloading photos, music, and other files.
+He points to the infamous “E-data” patent, granted in 1983, which covered everything from downloading photos, music, and other files.
 Creators were forced to pay royalties to E-Data for what was essentially a vague idea, not a technology.
-In his words, “Edison famously said, "Genius is one percent inspiration, ninety-nine percent perspiration."
+Tabarrok writes, “Edison famously said, "Genius is one percent inspiration, ninety-nine percent perspiration."
 A patent system should reward the 99 percent perspiration, not the 1 percent inspiration.”

 Arguably, this solves many of the problems plaguing the current patent regime by shortening the duration of most patents issued.
 It does not, however, solve the deadweight loss and allocative efficiency challenges for long-term patents.
 Remember, I previously argued that there is a “spectrum” of optimal property rights.
-Common ownership results in high allocative efficiency (anyone can use the property) but low investment incentives.
+Common ownership results in high allocative efficiency but low investment incentives.
 When ownership rights are too strong, however, investment incentives are high but allocative efficiency is low, so the property is not used in the most efficient ways.
 At both extremes, the result is not optimal.
-That is, the best property is not commonly owned or privately owned, but rather a hybrid of both.
-Especially for IP, property that is intangible, we can use this continuum to our advantage.
+The best property may not be commonly owned or privately owned, but rather a hybrid of both.
+For IP especially, we can use this continuum to our advantage.

 Patents as Probabilities